 - "Pool-wide network with eth0" is the only available network for them

-As you can see, only compatible hosts are shown and could be used for this resource set (here, hosts in another pools aren't).
-This way, you can be sure to have resource free for other task than self-service.
+As you can see, only compatible hosts are shown and can be used for this resource set (hosts in another pool aren't shown).
+This way, you can be sure to have resources free for tasks other than self-service.